Hybrid divide-and-conquer approach for tree search algorithms: Hybrid divide-and-conquer for backtracking algorithms

-For concreteness, we will also assume access to functions specifying the tree structure as defined in Section~\ref{sub:backtracking-search-trees-SAT}: the function $ch2(v,b)$, which takes on input a vertex $v$, and returns one of the children, specified by the bit $b$, a function $ch1(v)$ which returns the single child if $v$ has only one child.
-We assume a function $chNo(v)$, which returns whether $v$ has one or two children.
+We assume access to a function $chNo(v)$ which returns whether $v$ has one or two children, as it was introduced in Section~\ref{sec:quantum} along with the functions $ch1(v)$ and $ch2(v,b)$ which return the children of forced and guessed nodes respectively.
 We assume that for each vertex we know the level it belongs to, so there is no need to check if a vertex is a leaf.
-Critically, by default, these functions take on input a vertex specified in the natural representation, as is the case in most algorithms.
+Such functions take as input a vertex specified in the natural representation, as is the case in most algorithms.
 The construction of functions which take the branching representation on input will require additional work and space.

 To understand the second source of memory consumption we need to consider in more detail what each search method entails.